pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 each sheet )

 <sup>*</sup> Hoch estimates that multigraphing is about 30% higher than mimeographing, and that
-printing is about 70% higher than mimeographing.&nbsp;{%- include pagebreak.html canvas=127 -%}&nbsp;
+printing is about 70% higher than mimeographing. {% include pagebreak.html canvas=127 %}

 ## IV.
 Photo-Offset from Typescript